Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

  - name: Special rules
  - name: Medical Ninjutsu
  - name: Fuuinjutsu
- - name: Created weapons, enhanced attacks and you!
- - name: Bunshin
  - name: Genjutsu
 ---
 The core of a ninja's supernatural capabilities comes from their jutsu--meaning, literally, techniques.
 These use chakra, either projected outwards or used to amplify one's physical performance, to perform feats that would be literally impossible for a normal person.
 These are divided into three broad categories: taijutsu, ninjutsu, and genjutsu.